 What are Moulds?

-Moulds are microorganisms that can grow on virtually any substance, indoor and outdoor, as long as moisture, oxygen, and an organic source are present.
-In nature, moulds play an important role in the breakdown of organic matter, like fallen leaves, plants and dead animals.
+Moulds are microorganisms that can grow on virtually any substance, indoor and outdoor, if moisture, oxygen, and an organic source are present.
+Some moulds and yeast cause disease or food spoilage; others play a key role, for example, in nature where it is responsible for the breakdown of organic matter, like fallen leaves, plants and dead animals.
+Mould that is actively growing usually appears woolly or slimy.
+It can show in a range of colours such as: white, brown, black, green, blue and red.
 In our workplaces, moulds can be a significant health hazard.

-There are over 100,000 mould species in the world, and about 1,000 species commonly found in Canada.
+There are over 1.5 million species of mould in the world.
+However, only about 100,000 have been identified, and about 1,000 species can be found in Canada.

 How do moulds affect the health of workers?